exercism/csharp/reference/examples/new-concept-exercise-arrays.md

 Once the student completes the exercise they will be shown this file, which should provide them with a summary of what the exercise aimed to teach.
 This document can also link to any additional resources that might be interesting to the student in the context of the exercise.

-The above four files are also all described in the [concept exercises document][docs-concept-exercises].
+The above four files are also all described in the [concept exercises document][concept-exercises].

 ## Step 5: update languages/csharp/config.json